isaacnmm/pestpolicy-hugo2XX/content/posts/best-rotavator-for-allotment/index.md

 This unit features a 42.
 7cc two-stroke engine and six tough tines, a perfect combination that allows you to plow through-hardened soils.
 If you are preparing your land for allotment, this unit will get the job done with relative ease.
 A tilling depth of 20cm and width of 30cm allow you to plow through the lawn in one pass, allowing you to get the job done speedily and efficiently.

-It gives enough power to plow through the toughest grounds, making it ideal for digging out compacted soils - you can [use also a fertilizer spreader](https://pestpolicy.com/best-tow-behind-fertilizer-spreader/).
-The Garden gear petrol rotavator has a 1.
+It gives enough power to plow through the toughest grounds, making it ideal for digging out compacted soils - you can [use also a fertilizer spreader](https://pestpolicy.com/best-tow-behind-fertilizer-spreader/).The Garden gear petrol rotavator has a 1.
 2 L fuel capacity, which gives the user about an hour of service.
 Whats more?
 This units engine is air-cooled, which prevents overheating during operation.

 A blade guard offers you additional safety as you handle this units high tilling power.